Midgley's

 a large tract of common grazing land to the S.E. of "The Owt Wood".

-The barony of Selby was created in 1307 with Edward
+The barony of Selby was created under Henry de

-under Edward III.
+II's ascendancy.
 By the 1700's the 9th Baron Beaumont [Henry Stapleton]

 was resident at Carlton Hall, Selby9.

-of Selby Abbey
+Coats of arms in the windows of Selby Abbey

 Other villages in the Selby district: